Secure Your Spot: Save Up To 20% On 2026 All Application Support - Limited Time Only

 The Veterinary Medical College Application Service (VMCAS) opens for all candidates.
 While college selections are not yet available, you can complete the standard application.

-Specific programs open in May.
-You can start applying to college programs through the VMCAS.
+Specific programs typically open in May, but you can start applying to college programs through VMCAS.

 You may also be asked to complete additional materials for the school’s program.
 Make sure to read through all the requirements for each program you are interested in.

-The VMCAS is not a first come, first serve application portal, so you do not need to finish your application right away.
-Quality over speed; take your time to build a strong application.
+VMCAS is not a first-come, first-served application portal, so you do not need to finish your application right away.
+Take your time to build a strong application.

 October – February